-After 13 seasons as special agent Anthony DiNozzo, Michael Weatherly made the decision to move on from the show and look for roles elsewhere - and it didn't take him long.
+After 13 seasons as special agent Anthony DiNozzo, Michael Weatherly made the decision in 2016 to move on from the show and look for roles elsewhere - and it didn't take him long to find some.

-In 2016, just months after his character handed in his resignation, Michael made his debut on CBS's Bull, which is loosely based on the early career of TV's Dr Phil.
-Half a decade later, the show is still going strong and is about to wrap up its fifth season.
+In 2016, just months after his NCIS character handed in his resignation, Michael made his debut on CBS's Bull, which is loosely based on the early career of TV's Dr Phil.
+The series ran for six seasons, before coming to an end in May 2022.

 Pauley Perrette's exit in 2018 came as a bit of a shock to fans.
 On the show, her character Abby Sciuto resigned after an assassination attempt, but according to multiple reports, Pauley left after a falling out with the series lead Mark Harmon.
 The two had a number of clashes behind-the-scenes after Mark brought his dog to set, where it bit a crewmember leaving him needing 15 stitches.

-While Pauley went on to land a lead role on the 2020 sitcom Broke, the show was cancelled less than a year later, and she announced that she was officially retiring from acting.
+While Pauley went on to land a lead role on the 2020 sitcom Broke, but the show was cancelled less than a year later.
+In July 2020, Pauley announced that she was officially retiring from acting.